catalyst-cloud/catalystcloud-docs/source/alarm-service/alarm-service.rst

 image to simulate a webserver in our project.
 The Ubuntu instance responds to requests with the message: "Welcome to my <IP address>".

-The following is a yaml file that is used to set up a webserver when we create our stack.
+We will be using the orchestration service provided on the cloud to create the webserver.
+The following is a yaml file that governs the rules for our webserver.
 You will have to change some of the variables in this script for it to function properly.

-You will need to save the following script as a yaml file named webserver.yaml
+Save the following script as a yaml file named webserver.yaml

 .. code-block:: bash